 This is a much more common situation than you may think:

 Example – Andrea has $1 million in foreign accounts.
 During this particular tax year, Andrea moved more than $800,000 of her retirement fund into a new retirement fund.
 Moreover, Andrea had a few fixed deposits that matured, and therefore she closed those accounts, withdrew the money, and opened new fixed deposits.

 Since all of the accounts at some point were ‘open’ during the current tax year that Andrea is filing a Form 8938, she will have to report each account.
-As a result, it may appear as if Andrea has more than twice the money she has, when in reality it is the same money being transferred to different accounts.
+Andrea may appear than twice the money she has — when in reality it is the same money being transferred to different accounts.

 Not to worry, the IRS already thought of this.
-If you inspect Form 8938, you will find that each account entry has certain boxes you can mark-off depending on the facts and circumstances of your case, including:
+Each account entry on the form has certain boxes you can mark-off depending on the facts and circumstances of your case, including:

 - Was the account opened this year?

 - Was the account closed this year?

 This should help alleviate some of that stress we know you’re feeling when you have to submit paperwork to the IRS making it appear that you are more wealthy than you are.